Martin Stiegwardt is in his third season as the Assistant Men's Tennis Coach at Auburn.

 Stiegwardt spent his first two years as a coach at Virginia Commonwealth University, where he was the assistant coach for the men's and women's programs.
 He was named 2012-13 ITA Regional Assistant Coach of the Year during his final season at VCU.
 While coaching at VCU, both men and women’s teams won the Conference Title every year under Stiegwardt’s guidance.
 The men’s team finished both years ranked top 30 in the nation with Stiegwardt as the Assistant Coach and coached two Conference Most Valuable Players of the Year.
 During his first year at VCU he guided Alexis Heugas and Antoine Baroz to the quarterfinals of NCAA in doubles, earning All-American status.
 Throughout Stiegwardt’s coaching career he has had players qualify for the NCAA tournament in singles and doubles every year.

 He also boasts an impressive resume outside the collegiate level, serving as the Executive Director of Tennis at SportsQuest Tennis Academy in Richmond, Va., and serving as tennis pro and Junior Academy Director at Willow Oaks Country Club.
-Stiegwardt has worked in the professional ranks with Giovanni Lapentti, who reached a ranking of no. 110.
+Stiegwardt has worked in the professional tour, serving as travelling coach for Giovanni Lapentti, who reached an ATP ranking of #110.

-He and his wife Ashlee reside in Auburn with their Westies.
+He and his wife Ashlee reside in Auburn with their Westies Deco, Lady and Mash.